Ether-YiTseWu/MOOCsLearning/README.md

 >

 # Machine Learning
-The machine learning course, made by a Stanford professor, Andrew Ng, is well-known.
+The machine learning course was made by a well-known Stanford professor, Andrew Ng.
 Three million students have enrolled it on Coursera platform.
 In addition, I type the key word on website, "machine learning Andrew Ng", there are a lot of positive criticisms.
 Many netizens recommend this course for ML beginners because it's easy to understand
 >
 ### ``Code``
 [Code01 : Linear Regression with Multiple Variables](https://github.com/tailer954/MOOCsLearning/blob/master/ML-Andrew%20Ng/Week%2002%20-%20Linear%20Regression%20with%20Multiple%20Variables/Linear%20Regression.m)